gshipley/summitlab14/Chapters/03-Installation.md

 	# sh openshift.sh install_components=broker,named,activemq,datastore domain=apps.example.com hosts_domain=hosts.example.com broker_hostname=broker.hosts.example.com named_ip_addr=$host1 named_entries=broker:$host1,activemq:$host1,datastore:$host1,node:$host2 install_method=rhn

 The installation script will take a while depending on the speed of the connection at your location.
-While the installation script runs on the OpenShift broker host, open a new terminal window or tab and continue on to the next section to begin the installation and configuration of your second host.
+While the installation script runs on the OpenShift broker host, open a new terminal window or tab and continue on to the next section to begin the installation and configuration of your second host which will be the node host.

 ##**Installing and Configuring the OpenShift Node host**